sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 Here we have set this route to be available only for the authenticated users (`auth: true`) because we need to know whose listings we should fetch.
-If a user is unauthenticated, he/she is redirected to LoginPage (`authPage: 'LoginPage'`) before the user can see the content of the _"ManageListingsPage"_ route.
+If a user is unauthenticated, they are redirected to LoginPage (`authPage: 'LoginPage'`) before they can see the content of the _"ManageListingsPage"_ route.

-There's also a _loadData_ function defined.
+There is also a _loadData_ function defined.
 It is a special function that gets called if a page needs to fetch more data (e.g. from the Marketplace API) after redirecting to that route.
-We'll open up this concept in the [Loading data](#loading-data) section below.
+The loadData function is explained in more detail in the [Loading data](#loading-data) section below.

-In addition to these configurations, there's also a rarely used _setInitialValues_ function that could be defined and passed to a route:
+In addition to these configurations, there is also a _setInitialValues_ function that can be defined and passed to a route:

 ```js
 {